sana-ajani/theCatSaidNo_GHUniverse/README.md

     >For workflow syntax for GitHub Actions see [here](https://help.github.com/en/github/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions)

 1. Now, paste these lines of code to the end of the `pythonapp.yml` file in GitHub.
-Change the `app-name` to the name of your web app.
-We are using [GitHub Azure Actions](https://github.com/Azure/actions/blob/master/README.md)to login to Azure with the publish profile stored in GitHub secrets which you created previously.
+Change the `app-name` to the name of your web app, which is "theCatSaidNo-{yourusername}".
+We are using [GitHub Azure Actions](https://github.com/Azure/actions/blob/master/README.md) to login to Azure with the publish profile stored in GitHub secrets which you created previously.

     ```yml
       - uses: azure/webapps-deploy@v1
         with:
             app-name:  # Replace with your app name
-            publish-profile: ${{ secrets.WebApp_PublishProfile }}
+            publish-profile: ${{ secrets.{yourname}_LAB}}
     ```

    ![](assets/images/add-yaml.png)